Opioid Trial: 4 Companies Reach Tentative Settlement With Ohio Counties

 "While this morning's trial will not begin as scheduled, the federal opioid MDL continues to move forward, as thousands of American communities still have claims against opioid industry defendants," the Plaintiffs' Executive Committee, the group of attorneys overseeing the consolidated federal case, said in a statement released Monday.

 The plaintiffs claim that by aggressively marketing and selling highly addictive medications while downplaying the risk, these drug companies helped fuel an addiction crisis that has led to nearly a quarter-million prescription opioid overdose deaths in the past two decades.
-Some 130 people in the U.S. are still dying every day due to opioids, according to the Centers for Disease Control and Prevention.
+Some 130 people in the U.S. are still dying every day because of opioids, according to the Centers for Disease Control and Prevention.

 By last weekend, most of the defendants scheduled to go to trial in the bellwether trial in the Northern District of Ohio — including opioid manufacturers Johnson & Johnson and Mallinckrodt, among others — had already reached settlements with the two counties.